 - adjusts content to appropriate difficulty level.

-Sensitivity reviewing examines content through a lens of humanity.
-The flags the author to any language that dehumanizes, disrespects, or disempowers.
-The review also offers explanations of flagged issues, resources for decision-making, and suggestions for remediation of specific terms, including informing the author of evolving terminology or ongoing debates.
-The guidance allows authors to choose accurate, specific, and respectful language that values people of all backgrounds, identities, conditions, and circumstances.
+Conscious language reviewing examines content through a lens of humanity.
+The reviewer identifies language that dehumanizes, disrespects, or disempowers through insensitive or exclusionary wording or images.
+The reviewer also explains these issues, provides resources for informed decision-making, and offers suggestions for remediation, including advising authors of evolving terminology or ongoing debates.
+This guidance allows authors to choose current, specific, and respectful language that values people of all backgrounds, identities, and circumstances.